About

 The following evaluation criteria apply to all proposals:

-• Sources: The proposed project utilizes sources that are available at the UHM Library, and it identifies their importance in the relevant fields of study.
+• Sources: The proposed project utilizes sources that are available at Hamilton Library, and it identifies their importance in the relevant field(s) of study.

-• Analytical content: The proposed project analyzes the sources and explains their historical significance.
+• Analytical content: The proposed project analyzes the sources and explains their significance in the relevant field(s) of study.

-• Plan of work: The proposed project has a clear, practicable plan of work.
+• Plan of work: The proposed project has a clear, practicable plan of work as well as the projected outcome of the proposed project.

 • Artistic, technical, and communicative content: The proposed project discusses what sorts of innovative visual, sound, editing, and storytelling techniques it plans to apply.